MathieuBurnat/TheGoodWorker-Launcher/README.md

         - Example : myurl : **wwww.myUrl.com**
     - [x] Option : Automatically-close
         - If is set on true, close the windows
-- [ ] Easy to install
+- [x] Easy to install
-    - [ ] Get Started
+    - [x] Get Started

-## Get Started (future)
+## Get Started
-- Download the last version of the .exe,
+- Download the last version [here](https://github.com/MathieuBurnat/TheGoodWorker-Launcher/tree/dev/installer).
-- Add your bunch of applications / urls into the *Application.config* while following the examples.
+    - *Unzip the application whatever you want.*
+- Open the file **TheGoodWorker-Launcher.dll.config**.
-- Execute the programm
+    - *Configure-it like the examples.*
+    - *If you panic, keep calm and read comments*
-- Have fun !
+- Save and Enjoy  !

 ## Author
 Created by Mathieu Burnat ! :D